Humboldt Park, Chicago: East Humboldt Park/West Town

 East Humboldt Park is bordered by Sacramento Boulevard, Western Avenue, North Avenue and Division Street.
 Though it is considered a part of the Humboldt Park neighborhood, it is officially a part of the West Town community area.
 The area has been known for its working and lower middle class Puerto Rican community from the 1970s to the 2000s.
 The area has seen a large influx of White middle to upper middle class residents due to the process of gentrification, though parts of the neighborhood are still impoverished and still is known for high crime and gang activity.
 The area once had the largest middle class Puerto Rican community in the Midwest.

 The area is home to many social service institutions, bars, restaurants, cafes and shops as well as two sixty-foot Puerto Rican flags on a stretch of Division Street designated Paseo Boricua.
-Mayor Rahm Emanuel's sweeping school closings closed Von Humboldt Elementary, De Duprey Elementary, and Lafayette Elementary, leaving no neighborhood elementary schools in the area.
+In 2013, Mayor Rahm Emanuel's sweeping school closings closed Von Humboldt Elementary, De Duprey Elementary, and Lafayette Elementary, leaving no neighborhood elementary schools in the area.
+Following the closures, the remaining neighborhood elementary attendance boundaries for the area were absorbed by nearby schools, including José De Diego Community Academy and Bernhard Moos Elementary School.